CarterPry/WebsiteV1/README.md

 # My Website
 This is my personal website/portfolio built with the [Hugo](https://gohugo.io/) framework and styled with the [Blowfish theme](https://github.com/nunocoracao/blowfish).
-I will post from time to time on any topics or projects I might find intersting.
+I'll post from time to time on any topics or projects I might find intersting, mostly relating to technology.

-# My Website

-Welcome to the repository for my personal website and portfolio.
-This site is built with the [Hugo](https://gohugo.io/) static site generator, leveraging the powerful and customizable [Blowfish theme](https://github.com/nunocoracao/blowfish).
-Here, I'll share insights, projects, and topics that spark my interest, ranging from technology to personal hobbies.

 ## Features